popoloni/astropy/mobile_app/README.md

 # AstroScope Planner Mobile App

+> **🧪 EXPERIMENTAL & ⚠️ UNSTABLE**: This mobile app is currently in experimental development and may contain bugs or incomplete features.
+For production use, please use the desktop version or iOS Pythonista wrapper scripts instead.
+>
+> **Recommended Alternative**: Use the fully tested [iOS Pythonista wrapper scripts](../documentation/mobile-app/SETUP_GUIDE.md) for reliable mobile access.

 A Kivy-based mobile application for astrophotography planning that integrates the powerful astropy calculation engine.

 ## Features